Yuelioi/docs-v3/Ue/blueprint/en/Game/Damage/On Take Any Damage.md

 ---
-display_name: On Take Any Damage
+title: On Take Any Damage
 order: 8
 ---
 ## Navigation